daniel-trevino/loginplify/README.md

 4. Run `npm run deployservice`

+5. Add an alias to your deployment in now with the following syntax: `loginplify.[mydomain.com]`

+6. Access your graphql endpoint as: `https://loginplify.[mydomain.com]/graphql`

 ## Implement in a React application

 Please refer to the documentation in the [Loginplify component library](https://github.com/danielivert/login-service/tree/master/library)